 While the heat is here now, and the cold is coming, you'll want to make sure your doors and windows are properly weatherstripped so that you don't lose cold air or heat.
 Here is a short guide on how to do the weatherstripping in your home.

-It might be hot outside right now, but cold weather is on its way, and when it arrives, the weatherstripping around your doors and windows will help keep out drafts and minimize your heating costs.
-Even before the cold weather arrives, weatherstripping lowers your cooling costs by keeping cold air in.
-So make sure you have proper weatherstripping for your windows and doors.
+When it gets cold outside, you rely on the weatherstripping for your windows and doors to keep your home warm, block drafts and keep your heating costs manageable.
+Even before cold weather arrives, weatherstripping lowers your cooling costs by keeping cold air in, so it’s important to make sure you have proper weatherstripping for your windows and doors.

 Is It Time to Replace Your Weatherstripping?